 - Part 5: Deploy the app - YOU ARE HERE

 - Bonus part: Secure the app

 Disclaimer: Zendesk provides this article for instructional purposes only.
 The Zendesk Support team does not provide support for the content.
-Please post any issue in the comments section below or in the Zendesk Apps community, or search for a solution online.
+Please post any issue in the Zendesk Apps framework (ZAF) community, or search for a solution online.

 If you don't have access to a web server at work, you can use a PaaS (platform as a service) option like Heroku.
 Depending on the service, you can deploy it for free.
 The tutorial's web app doesn't require a lot of server resources because it's only used occasionally by agents or admins, not the general public.

 In this tutorial, you'll deploy the web app on Heroku, which has a free plan tailored for learning apps such as this one.

 You can use Git, the popular version control system, to push the app files to the Heroku server.

 Note: If you already have Git, update it to the latest version.